-In the centuries following the end of the Bronze Age (from c.
-1100 BC onwards) Greeks settled along the coast: traditionally Aeolians in the north, Ionians further down the coast and Dorians yet further south.
-They founded cities all along the Aegean, up the river valleys and down the Mediterranean coast to the south.
-Most of the local peoples in these areas took on Greek culture.
+But long before Alexander, in the centuries following the end of the Bronze Age from c.
+1100 BC onwards, Greeks settled along the coast, Aeolians in the north, Ionians further down and Dorians yet further south.
+They founded cities all along the Aegean and Mediterranean seaboards and penetrated the river valleys.
+Most of the local peoples in these areas absorbed and adopted Greek culture.

-The new civic form of the polis – a city, with territory attached for food production, and, in the coastal areas, a harbour for trading – was perfectly suited to this region.
+The new civic form of the polis – a self-governing city with contiguous territory for food production and a harbour for trading – was perfectly suited to this region.
 Cities took off from the seventh century BC in parallel with those of the Greek mainland.
-In the sixth and fifth centuries BC one of the greatest advances in human thought – the attempt to explain the natural world according to laws based on scientific observation – took place in these cities.
-The key early philosophers, Thales, Anaximenes and Anaximander, were all based in the city of Miletus.
-Town planning was also associated with this city, where a rigorous street plan survives, thanks to the father of urban planning, Hippodamus (fifth century BC).
-A remarkable manifestation can also be seen at the fourth-century city of Priene.
+The greatest advance in human thought – the attempt to explain the natural world according to laws based on scientific observation – took place in these cities.
+The key early philosophers, Thales, Anaximenes and Anaximander, were all based in the Ionian city of Miletus, as was the father of urban planning, Hippodamus.

 Fly at c.
-11.25am (Turkish Airlines) from London Heathrow to Izmir, via Istanbul.
-Dinner in the hotel.
+10.30am (Turkish Airlines) from London Gatwick to Izmir, via Istanbul.
 First of three nights in Izmir.

 Pergamon.
 Under the Hellenistic Attalid dynasty, Pergamon became the most powerful city-state in Asia Minor, rivalling Athens and Alexandria as a centre of culture.
-On a steep-sided hill are remains of Attalid palaces, a Temple of Dionysus and an Altar of Zeus (most of which is now in Berlin), the Greek theatre and remains of the library, and the Temple of Athena.
+On a steep-sided hill are remains of Attalid palaces, a Temple of Dionysus, an Altar of Zeus (most of which is now in Berlin), theatre, library, and Temple of Athena.
 The Asclepieon and ‘Temple of Serapis’ (Red Fort) lie on flat ground below.

 Sardis, Izmir.
 Drive inland to Sardis, capital of the Kingdom of Lydia, whose last independent ruler was the fabulously wealthy Croesus (560–546 BC); it later became an important Roman city.
-See the impressive remains of the Temple of Artemis, the reconstructed ‘Marble Court’, gymnasium and the 3rd-century synagogue, the largest in the ancient world.
-Free time in Izmir, Greek Smyrna.
+See the impressive remains of the Temple of Artemis, the reconstructed ‘Marble Court’, gymnasium and the 3rd-century AD synagogue, the largest in the ancient world.
+Free time in Izmir (Smyrna in Greek).
+Overnight Izmir.

 Priene, Didyma, Miletus.
-A small city of the Dodecapolis in southern Ionia, Priene is sited above the Maeander plain.
-Its hillside site ill-suiting it for Roman commerce, the remains date largely from the late Classical and early Hellenistic periods, and it exhibits one of the earliest of grid street layouts.
-The Temple of Athena Polias at the summit was designed by the architect Pythius.
-Didyma was a sanctuary with an oracle which, for a time, rivalled that at Delphi.
-Impressive remains of the colossal Hellenistic Temple of Apollo.
-Miletus: massive, well-preserved Roman theatre, baths of Faustina, wife of Marcus Aurelius.
+On a hillside above the Maeander plain, Priene was ill-suited for Roman commerce so the remains date largely from the Classical and Hellenistic periods.
+It exhibits one of the earliest of grid street layouts; the Temple of Athena Polias at the summit was designed by the architect Pythius.
+Didyma, with an oracle which for a time rivalled that at Delphi, has impressive remains of the colossal Hellenistic Temple of Apollo.
+Miletus has a massive, well-preserved Roman theatre and baths.

 Aphrodisias.
-Leave the coast and drive into the interior of Anatolia.
-One of the most beautiful classical sites in Turkey, Aphrodisias was the centre of a Roman cult of Aphrodite.
+Drive into the interior of Anatolia.
+One of the most beautiful classical sites in Turkey, Aphrodisias was the centre of a Roman cult of Aphrodite, whose temple survives.
 An important school for the production of high-quality and widely exported sculpture, there are many fine examples in the museum.
-Among the architectural remains are the Temple of Aphrodite and the largest and most complete stadium to have survived from the ancient world.
+Among the architectural remains is the largest and most complete stadium to have survived from the ancient world.
 Drive to Antalya for the first of three nights there.

 Antalya.
 Founded by (and named after) Attalus II of Pergamum, Antalya was the principal port in Pamphylia in ancient and Byzantine times.
 The morning is spent exploring the old town with its restored Ottoman period houses, followed by a free afternoon.

 Perge, Aspendos, Antalya.
 Colonised by the Greeks after the Trojan War, Perge has substantial Hellenistic and Roman gates and colonnaded streets.
-While the Roman aqueduct at Aspendos is the best-preserved in Asia Minor, the marvellously complete theatre is the best-preserved in the whole of the Roman world.
-Afternoon visit to the one of the country’s finest archaeological museums with exhibits from prehistory to Ottoman.
-Final night in Antalya.
+While the Roman aqueduct at Aspendos is the best-preserved in Asia Minor, the theatre is most complete in the whole of the Roman world.
+Afternoon visit to the archaeological museum in Antalya, one of the country’s finest, with exhibits from prehistory to Ottoman.

-Fly from Antalya (via Istanbul) arriving London Heathrow at c.
-4.40pm.
+Fly from Antalya to London Gatwick, via Istanbul, arriving at c.
+4.15pm.

-Air travel (economy class) on scheduled Turkish Airlines flights London to Istanbul (Airbus A330); Istanbul to Izmir; Antalya to Istanbul and Istanbul to London (Boeing 737-800); private coach for all other journeys.
-Hotel accommodation as described below.
-Breakfasts, 8 lunches and 8 dinners, including wine, water and coffee.
-All admissions to museums and sites, etc., visited with the group.
-All gratuities for restaurant staff and drivers.
-All state and airport taxes.
-The services of the lecturer, tour manager and local guides.
+Air travel (economy class) on scheduled Turkish Airlines flights London Gatwick to Istanbul; Istanbul to Izmir; Antalya to Istanbul; Istanbul to London Gatwick; private coach for all other journeys; hotel accommodation as described below; breakfasts, 8 lunches and 8 dinners, including wine, water and coffee; all admissions to museums and sites, etc., visited with the group; all gratuities for restaurant staff and drivers; all state and airport taxes; the services of the lecturer, tour manager and local guides.